 Why Use A Plot Generator?

-I admit it might seem kind of weird and counter-intuitive to use a plot generator.
+I admit it might seem kind of counter-intuitive to use a plot generator.
 You may think it makes the ideas less unique, or it may generate prompts that seem like they’ve been done already.

 What matters is what you do with your idea.
-Two people with the same idea will still create vastly different stories.
+Two people with the same prompt will create vastly different stories.
 And while some of these generators might produce what looks like a jumble of incongruent words, it’s up to your unique human brain to connect seemingly unrelated things in a way that is entertaining and adds meaning.

 I think there are a lot of benefits to utilizing a plot generator that shouldn’t be disregarded, whether you’re writing a story for a class, prepping your next campaign session or participating in NaNoWriMo.